chianti-atomic/ChiantiPy/docs/source/quick_start.rst

 .. image:: _static/spectrum_200_300_w_si_9.png
     :align:  center

 Because **keepIons** has been set, the ion instances of all of the ions are maintained in the s2.IonInstances dictionary.
 It has been possible to compare the spectrum of all of the ions with the spectrum of a single ion.
+It should be used with some care as it can lead to very large instances in the case of a large number of ions, temperature, or densities.

 ::